j-bloom/.dotfiles/README.md

 This script will setup a system to what I find to be a usable (starting point) state in Fedora, Ubuntu and Arch(btw) ;P
 It will also create a Projects Folder where I personally like to store projects and code.

+*** Ansible packages are modularized to allow people to install or remove packages easily.
+If you have your own media packages or games packages you like and don't like what I have just remove the call to that yaml file in the setup script. ***

 ## Base packages installed
 ### Ansible - needed to install most packages.
 Packages are seperated into yaml files based on type.
 This is for ease of maintenence, and if anyone wants to use this config it is easier to add/remove packages.
 You can also opt to remove entire categories of pacakges.